 The CR plate is exposed to a small, high-intensity laser resulting in the previously trapped electrons to return to their respective valence bands, letting off violet light.

-A photomultiplier tube will interpret this light and convert it into an electric signal that, via and ADC is digitised and mapped onto a pixel matrix.
+A photomultiplier tube will interpret this light and convert it into an electric signal that, via an analog-to-digital converter (ADC) is digitised and mapped onto a pixel matrix.

-Using a white light, the CR plate can be 'reset' indicating they can be utilised over and over again if carefully handled.
+Using a white light, the CR plate can be 'reset' indicating they can be used over and over again if carefully handled.

 - 1. Stewart C. Bushong.
 Radiologic Science for Technologists.
 ISBN: 9780323081351